-Each section of this review includes charts displaying average scores by institution type, country, and FTE enrollment.
-For institutions that submitted multiple reports, the averages include scoring data for institutions' most recent reports only.
-Institutions that submitted as STARS Reporters were excluded from average score calculations since their scores are not public.
+Each section of the SCI includes charts displaying average scores by institution type, country, and FTE enrollment.
+For institutions that submitted multiple reports, the averages include scoring data from their most recent reports only.
+Institutions that submitted as STARS Reporters were excluded from average score calculations since scoring information for Reporters is not published.